Copycat (Billie Eilish song): Reception and live performances

 Insiders Libby Torres, called the track a "precursor of sorts to 'Bad Guy and felt that "Copycat" lacks the "driving bass and increasingly-layered vocals" that made "Bad Guy" a good song.
 However, Torres concedes it is still a "worthy song that provides a tantalizing glimpse of Eilish's early potential".
 NMEs Thomas Smith commented that "Copycat" was "impossibly swagger" with "scattered beats and energetic live performances making it a welcome entry point for many fans."
 Niall Byrne of The Irish Times described the ending as a "menacing synth" that reappears to "underscore her sullen demeanour".
 Kirsten Spruch of Billboard described the track as a "ground-shaking opener".
-Mike Wass writing for Idolator labeled "Copycat" as a "raised middle-finger to all the fakes and frauds".
 Katherine Cusumano of W magazine cited the track as a "don't-eff-with-me opening statement".

 "Copycat" did not enter the Billboard Hot 100, however, it peaked at number 12 on the Bubbling Under Hot 100 chart.
 The song also peaked at number 100 on the Canadian Hot 100.
 "Copycat" has been awarded notably a double platinum certification award from the Mexican Association of Producers of Phonograms and Videograms, A.C.
 (AMPROFON).
 Eilish performed "Copycat" at the Coachella Valley Music and Arts Festival in April, at the Glastonbury Festival in June, and at Pukkelpop in August 2019.
 "Copycat" was included on the setlist of Eilish's 2019 When We All Fall Asleep Tour, and on her 2020 Where Do We Go?
 World Tour.
 A fraction of song was interpolated during a performance of "Oxytocin" during Happier Than Ever, The World Tour (2022).